Last Updated on by

 Another feature that sets this Kone apart from its older brothers is the flat tip.
 First and foremost this is a lot safer than the pointed tip in generations one and two.
 You don’t have to worry about leaving the Kone lying around if there are kids in the kitchen.
-The flattened tip is also results in a much better filtering process as the water flow is not obstructed.
+The flattened tip also results in a much better filtering process as the water flow is not obstructed.
 I noticed a big difference in the quality of my cup of coffee.
-The Kone is also one of the only non mesh permanent filters on the market.
+The Kone is also one of the only perforated permanent filters on the market.
 This means it is easier to clean.
 Able Brewing improved on the design yet again for this latest Kone and the spent coffee grounds literally just fall straight out of the Kone and into your recycling.

-I already said, I am a big fan of stainless steel coffee filters, not just because they are handier, but also because they produce such a great tasting coffee.
-The Kone filter holes are perfectly designed so that more of the flavors and oils from the bean pass into your coffee cup, while retaining the sediment that is familiar with in French press coffee.
+I already said I am a big fan of stainless steel coffee filters, not just because they are handier, but also because they produce such a great tasting coffee.
+The Kone filter holes are perfectly designed so that more of the flavors and oils from the bean pass into your coffee cup while retaining the sediment that is familiar with in French press coffee.
 This means that the coffee brewed with the Kone has the perfect balance of robust and full flavors whilst still having the fresh and clean qualities which make pour over coffee so popular.
-For me Kone is the perfect mix.
+For me, Kone is the perfect mix.
 I am always struggling to tread the balance between flavor and a clean cup.
-I’d rather drink a muddier cup, if that gives me more flavors.
+I’d rather drink a muddier cup if that gives me more flavors.
 Not the case with Able Brewing’s filter, since you have a clean, fully flavored cup.
-Well, don’t expect it to be as clear as a paper filter brewed coffee, but the microparticles is what gives it the body and the aroma.
+Well, don’t expect it to be as clear as a paper filter brewed coffee, but the microparticles are what gives it the body and the aroma.

 Disadvantages of the Kone Coffee Filter

 Yeah, it’s critique time.
-It breaks my heart to say a negative thing about it, but I have to, if I want to remain objective.
+It breaks my heart to say a negative thing about it, but I have to if I want to remain objective.
 Though I am very impressed with my Kone, there was one feature which I struggled to get the hang of.
 The micro-cut laser filter holes travel all the way up to the lip of the Kone.
 This can sometimes result in the water spilling out of the sides of the Kone without coming into contact with the coffee.
 And it means is that the Kone requires slightly more attention than a Chemex brewed with paper filters.
 This is not a major problem for me though.
-It is in the end a pour over device, and not an immersion brewer.
+It is, in the end, a pour over device, and not an immersion brewer.

-Oh, and since we talked about price to pay, this is my second critique about the Kone, it’s expensive.
+Oh, and since we talked about the price to pay, this is my second critique about the Kone, it’s expensive.

 Final Notes and Overall Rating

 The Kone permanent coffee filter from Able Brewing makes me a very happy man in the morning.
-It is so nice to have a cup of coffee which tastes like it is made with the French press without all of the problems associated with it, not to mention the clean up!
+It is so nice to have a cup of coffee which tastes like it is made with the French press without all of the problems associated with it, not to mention the cleanup!
 The Kone is one of my favorite ways of brewing coffee in the mornings.
-I deduct one point only because of the slightly more particular brewing process but otherwise it is perfect.
+I deduct one point only because of the slightly more particular brewing process but otherwise, it is perfect.
 Nine out of ten for Able Brewing’s excellent innovation.